 The amount of radiation exposure during the scan is minimal, less than one-tenth of the radiation received during a chest X-ray, which makes it one of the safest diagnostic tools available for assessing bone health.
 This low-risk profile makes it suitable for regular monitoring without significant health risks, allowing for frequent reassessment of bone density in at-risk individuals.

-After the completion of a bone scan test, patients can return to their normal activities immediately; there is no downtime required.
+After completing a bone scan test, patients can return to their normal activities immediately, with no downtime required.
 The results are usually processed quickly, and a follow-up appointment is typically scheduled to discuss the findings.
 Understanding the results and their implications for bone health is crucial.
-Based on the outcome, as previously mentioned, the healthcare provider may recommend lifestyle changes, medications, or further testing to manage or prevent osteoporosis effectively.
+Based on the outcome, as previously mentioned, the healthcare provider may recommend lifestyle changes, medications, or further testing to effectively manage or prevent osteoporosis.

 Interpreting DEXA Scan Results